Report Card Comments for Behavior: 120+ Examples You Can Use Today

 If you want to make next term's report cards easier, start logging behavior notes now.
 Even one sentence per student per week adds up to something you can actually use.

 ShortHand is a free classroom app that lets teachers log student behavior notes in under 5 seconds - by voice or text.
 When report card time comes, your notes are already there.
-Try it free.
+Try it free. · Or use the free report card comment generator to draft comments in seconds.

 Try ShortHand Free →